telefonicaid/fiware-orion/doc/manuals/deprecated.md

 A list of deprecated features and the version in which they were deprecated follows:

-* Initial notification in subscriptions in Orion 3.1.0.
+* Initial notification in subscriptions (along with `skipInitialNotification` option) in Orion 3.1.0.
   The results covered by initial notification can be very large and we cannot apply pagination here (as it is done in the synchronous retrieval of entities using `GET /v2/entities`).
 In fact, only the first 20 entities are returned, which makes this funcionality very limited.
 As alternative, if you need to know the status of your system at subscription time, then use `GET /v2/entities` with proper pagination.
 * Rush support (along with the related CLI parameter: `-rush`) in Orion 2.1.0 (removed in Orion 2.3.0).
 * NGSIv1 API (along with related CLI parameters: `-strictNgsiv1Ids` and `-ngsiv1Autocast`) in Orion 2.0.0.
   Use NGSIv2 API instead.